jgrss/spfeas/README.md

 python setup.py build && python setup.py install
 ```

-SpFeas should now be installed.
+SpFeas should now be installed in the Python `/site-packages` directory.

 #### Option B: Installing with the bash or CMD installers